EITAcoding/SITA-1/README.md

 # SITA
-## this is the codebase of the paper " Multimodal Summarization via Coarse-to-fine Image-Text Alignment ".
+## Codebase of the paper " Multimodal Summarization via Coarse-to-fine Image-Text Alignment ".

 **soft_ic_src** is the code of image text alignment model.